-THE GLEE CLUB TRIPS. pas
+THE GLEE CLUB TRIPS.

-Extracts From the Diary of One of the "Culprits."
+Extracts From the Diary of One of the .
+"Culprits."

 Nov.
 25th-Well, here we are; our initial concert over and everybody very well satisfied.
 My, but we had some trouble getting here!
 And we didn't all get to Cobleskill on time, either!
 Well, you see, the train was scheduled to leave at 3:50, but, as Billy Mudge and "Rog" MacMillan weren't there, the conductor condescended to hold the train until they did come.
 We finally pulled out of the station about 3:58.
 Imagine our consternation to find that Billy Cole and Pete Hadley were not on the train.
 No one had seen them or knew where they were, so ish ga bibble!
 We arrived here after a very uneventful and unexciting journey on the D. & H. After being assigned to our various stopping places, we took our way thitherward-with the aid of a company of Boy Scouts-to assemble again at 8:00.
 The program started about 8:20, and was run off without a hitch of any kind.
 Billy Cole and Pete Hadley, arrayed in their full-dress suits, but looking like two escaped lunatics, appeared on the scene about 9:10.
-It seems-oh, we'll let Pete write the story of their experiences.
+It seems-oh, well, we'll let Pete write the story of their experiences.

-I got downtown about 3:00, and having nothing to do, dropped into the Art to pass a few idle moments.
+pass a few idle moments.
 I completely lost track of the time until I suddenly realized that the special left at 3:50.
 It was then 3:49, so I made a quick exit and reached the station just as the train pulled out.
 What was I to do?
-My companion-in-misery suggested we put on our full-dress suits and then "hook" a freight for
+My companionin-misery suggested we put on our fulldress suits and then "hook" a freight for